metalback/graph-rag-sql/readme.md

-# No schema? no data dictionary? no problem!
+# No schema?
+No data dictionary?
+No problem!

 This is a generalizable graph-RAG LLM tool originally developed for EHR (electronic health records) where often there is no reliable documentation, but can be used for any large/messy/poorly documented database and not limited to healthcare data.